Halep survives scare from 'a child of the internet'

 PARIS (Reuters) - Simona Halep avoided the embarrassment of falling victim to a teenager who calls herself "a child of the internet" as she huffed and puffed her way into the fourth round of the French Open with a 4-6 6-2 6-3 win over Naomi Osaka on Friday.

-It seemed as if the Romanian's name would be splashed across the World Wide Web as the latest high-profile casualty in the French capital after she was totally bamboozled in the opening set by a Japanese opponent ranked 101st in the world.
+It seemed as if the Romanian's name would be splashed across the World Wide Web as the latest high-profile casualty in the French capital.
+She was totally bamboozled in the opening set by a Japanese opponent ranked 101st in the world.

 It was too late to save the first set, but releasing her anger certainly produced the desired result in the second set.
 The 2014 Roland Garros finalist saved a break point in the opening game before leveling the match.